Direct applications to Deakin for Trimester 3 2023 close 29 October 2023

 This course provides students the opportunity to complete one or more elective work integrated learning units.

-- Bachelor degree in any discipline and three years relevant work experience (or part-time equivalent)*
+- completion of a bachelor degree in any discipline and at least three years' relevant work experience (or part-time equivalent)*

-- completion of a graduate certificate in a related discipline and five years relevant work experience*
+- completion of a graduate certificate in a related discipline and at least three years' relevant work experience (or part-time equivalent)*

 - current contact details of two referees who can be contacted concerning your work experience